amandasposito/amandasposito.github.io/_posts/2017-06-04-testing-in-elixir-where-to-start.markdown

 We can execute only one file, we just need to pass the file path to the command `$ mix test path/to/file.exs`.

-We can also execute only one test of the file, passing the test line as argument `$ mix test path/to/file.exs:line`
+And also, we can execute only one test of the file, passing the test line as argument `$ mix test path/to/file.exs:line`

 Besides these options, you can also use a `tag` to mark your test and use it, either to skip it or run only it, according to what you need.